SenseTecnic/SenseTecnic.github.io/desktop/connections.md

 * When a broker connection node is configured to persist incoming messages, the messages can be corrupted.
 We recommend only configuring outgoing message persistence for now.

-* The database is similar to REDIS in that it maintains data in RAM and writes to a file in case it goes down.
+* The database used [NeDB](https://github.com/louischatriot/nedb) is similar to REDIS in that it maintains data in RAM and writes to a file in case it goes down.
 Since it is RAM based, can only go so long storing messages before it may run into trouble.
+Please let us know if you experience problems.

 Next: [Cookbook](/desktop/cookbook)